thennen/counting-molecules/README.md

 This project is a set of functions to automate the counting and categorization of molecules, specifically tailored for data generated from low temperature scanning probe microscopes.

-We wrote about our approach to this problem at [this ArXiv article to be posted](arxiv.org/abs/).

 The functionality of this code was used to generate Fig. 3 of [this publication.](https://onlinelibrary.wiley.com/doi/abs/10.1002/anie.201812334)

 ## Getting Started